 Born in London, Thomas Adès has risen to the very top of the country’s composing elite thanks to high profile commissions and adulation from both critics and audiences.
 Also a conductor and pianist, Adès’s music comes in all shapes and sizes – notable works include the opera The Exterminating Angel and the orchestral work Asyla.
 Adès studied at London’s Guildhall School and King’s College, Cambridge.

-Recommended recording: The Twenty-Fifth Hour – The Chamber Music of Thomas Adès (Signum Classics)
+Recommended recording: The Twenty-Fifth Hour – The Chamber Music of Thomas Adès (Thomas Adès, Calder Quartet)

 Malcolm Arnold (1921-2006)

 Born in Northampton, Arnold was a prolific composer across a variety of musical forms – from symphonies and opera to chamber works, ballet and film scores.
 Originally a trumpeter, he left performing behind to focus on composing and became one of the country’s most in-demand composers.
 He worked regularly with film director David Lean, and won an Oscar for his music for Lean’s Bridge on the River Kwai - which we named one of the best 20th-century British film scores

 Recommended recording: Malcolm Arnold – Overtures (BBC Philharmonic/Rumon Gamba)